Nanjing Massacre: Massacres of civilians

 On December 13, about 30 soldiers came to a Chinese house at No. 5 Hsing Lu Koo in the southeastern part of Nanjing and demanded entrance.
-The door was open by the landlord, a Mohammedan named Ha.
+The door was open[ed] by the landlord, a Mohammedan named Ha.
 They killed him immediately with a revolver and also Mrs. Ha, who knelt before them after Ha's death, begging them not to kill anyone else.
 Mrs. Ha asked them why they killed her husband and they shot her.
 Mrs. Hsia was dragged out from under a table in the guest hall where she had tried to hide with her 1-year-old baby.
 After being stripped and raped by one or more men, she was bayoneted in the chest and then had a bottle thrust into her vagina.
 The baby was killed with a bayonet.
 Some soldiers then went to the next room, where Mrs. Hsia's parents, aged 76 and 74, and her two daughters aged 16 and 14 [were].
 They were about to rape the girls when the grandmother tried to protect them.
 The soldiers killed her with a revolver.
 The grandfather grasped the body of his wife and was killed.
 The two girls were then stripped, the elder being raped by 2–3 men and the younger by 3.
 The older girl was stabbed afterwards and a cane was rammed in her vagina.
 The younger girl was bayoneted also but was spared the horrible treatment that had been meted out to her sister and mother.
 The soldiers then bayoneted another sister of between 7–8, who was also in the room.
 The last murders in the house were of Ha's two children, aged 4 and 2 respectively.
 The older was bayoneted and the younger split down through the head with a sword.

-On 5 February 2009, the Japanese Supreme Court ordered Shūdō Higashinakano and the publisher Tendensha to pay four million yen in damages to Mrs. Shuqin Xia, who claims to be the 7- or 8-year-old girl who appears in Magee's film.
-Higashinakano had claimed in his book, Thorough Review of Nanjing Massacre, that she and the girl were different persons, and that she was not a witness of the Nanjing massacre, but he was unable to prove this at trial.

 Pregnant women were targeted for murder, as their stomachs were often bayoneted, sometimes after rape.
 Tang Junshan, survivor and witness to one of the Japanese army's systematic mass killings, testified:

 The seventh and last person in the first row was a pregnant woman.
 The soldier thought he might as well rape her before killing her, so he pulled her out of the group to a spot about ten meters away.
-As he was trying to rape her, the woman resisted fiercely....
+As he was trying to rape her, the woman resisted fiercely...
 The soldier abruptly stabbed her in the belly with a bayonet.
 She gave a final scream as her intestines spilled out.
 Then the soldier stabbed the fetus, with its umbilical cord clearly visible, and tossed it aside.